Independence Day – 4th Of July

-The United States celebrate Independence Day on July 4 every year.
+The United States celebrate Independence Day on the 4th of July every year.
 It is commonly referred to as the Fourth of July.
 The holiday marks the Declaration of Independence from Great Britain, which was published on July 4, 1776.
 Americans celebrate with patriotic events that include fireworks, displaying the flag, and participating in a wide variety of recreational activities with a theme of freedom and patriotism.

 All schools close for the celebration and many offices will close as well.
-When July 4th falls on a weekend, workers and students will get a day off during the week.
+The 4th of July falls on a weekend, workers and students will get a day off during the week.
 Observers often take advantage of the long weekend with a vacation.
-Many gatherings are family-oriented, serving barbeque or other regional foods outdoors.
+Many gatherings are family-oriented, serving barbecue or other regional foods outdoors.
 Celebrations include pool parties, sports games, and “field day” activities such as three-legged races and eating competitions.
-Some locations will hold a fair or carnival like event.
+Some locations will hold a fair or carnival-like event.
 Fireworks may be observed at a public show or privately at home, although many counties outlaw fireworks due to fire and safety concerns.